microsoft/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/1/)
 ### Introduction

-outline
-I What is ML
-II What this course covers and doesn't cover
-III What you can expect to learn

 Welcome to this course on classic machine learning for beginners!
 If you are totally new to this topic, you're very welcome.
 If you are an experienced ML practitioner looking to brush up on an area, you're equally welcome.
 We want to create a friendly launching spot for your ML learning and would be happy to evaluate, respond to, and incorporate your [feedback](https://github.com/microsoft/ML-For-Beginners/discussions).

 [![Introduction to ML](https://img.youtube.com/vi/h0e2HAPTGF4/0.jpg)](https://youtu.be/h0e2HAPTGF4 "Introduction to ML")